fullben/java-persistence-benchmark/README.md

 * A Java IDE (e.g. [IntelliJ IDEA](https://www.jetbrains.com/idea/))
 * JMeter (tested with version 5.4.1)

-Make sure that the `spring.profiles.active` property in the `application.properties` file is set to `dev`.
+Make sure that the `spring.profiles.active` property in the `application.properties` file of the implementation you are working on is set to `dev`.

 Use the IDE to launch the Java application locally.
 By default, the server will become available at `localhost:8080`.
 The API documentation will be available at `localhost:8080/swagger-ui.html`.

 Once the server has been launched, you may start the JMeter test plan defined in the `wss-terminals/terminals.jmx` file found in this project.

-Note that if using MicroStream persistence, you must delete the MicroStream storage folder created during each server run before performing any further runs.
+### Testing

+For testing, the profiles `dev` and `test` must be active.
+The `test` profile allows an override of Spring Boot managed beans and therefore integration tests on a preconfigured database.
+This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `dev,test`.

 ### Deployment